 Before I go any further, I’d like to thank this month’s host, Rosa of Rosa’s Yummy Yums and offer my condolences upon hearing of the sudden passing of Sher earlier this year, who planned this challenge with Rosa.
 I never had the pleasure of meeting her, but I can tell she was a great gal, not to mention a great cook.
 RIP, Sher; may you be making pizza in with us in Heaven.

 Now that the date for my pizza demo was set (October 29th, the posting date – go figure), and once my family lugged tons of my kitchen equipment (baking stone, peel, my favorite knife for all the slicing and dicing I planned to do, my pepper grinder, all kinds of toppings, among many other things I needed) to the rehab center, we were ready to go.
-I planned out my own pizza for this challenge, but for everyone else I cooked up a simple marinara sauce, provided a variety of cheeses, mushrooms, pepperoni, fresh basil (they just happened to have purple basil growing in the herb garden here, and although probably on its last legs, it was still fragrant and lovely), and a myriad of Fall vegetables which I roasted for my pie, so they could create their own pizzas.
+I planned out my own pizza for this challenge, but for everyone else I cooked up a simple tomato/pizza sauce, provided a variety of cheeses, mushrooms, pepperoni, fresh basil (they just happened to have purple basil growing in the herb garden here, and although probably on its last legs, it was still fragrant and lovely), and a myriad of Fall vegetables which I roasted until beautifully caramelized, for my pie, so they could create their own pizzas.
 I made a double batch of the dough to insure there would be enough for everyone, and there was.
 I would say about 16-18 people showed up, maybe half to just watch.

 Thanks so much to Brian, Melissa, Katarzyna et al, for all the help, not to mention running around grabbing the ingredients and equipment I needed (every time I asked) since I couldn’t do much more than wheel my lame self to the prep table!